-Kerava Upper Secondary School and
+Kerava Upper Secondary School

-Our school is a versatile upper secondary school for young and adult students who can complete general upper secondary education certificate and matriculation examination as well as study individual subjects and courses.
+Our school is a versatile upper secondary school for students who can complete general upper secondary education certificate and matriculation examination as well as study individual subjects and courses.
 Secondary education provides a general educational pathway after basic education and provides the qualification and skills needed for further studies in tertiary education; universities and polytechnics.
 Studying in upper secondary school is non-graded and course-based.
 Students may, through their own choices, have a great influence on the orientation and progress of their studies, which brings both freedom and responsibility.

 In accordance with the national core curriculum of upper secondary education, an upper secondary student has to complete the minimum of 75 courses of which approximately two thirds are national compulsory courses and the remaining advanced and applied courses.
 The scope of the syllabus is three years but studies may be completed in two, three or the maximum of four years.

 The academic year in Kerava upper secondary school is divided into five periods and within each period students usually complete 5-7 courses based on their own choices.
 Each period ends with a six-day exam period, during which examinations are held for the subjects conducted during that period.
 Depending on the subject a number of smaller tests and course assignments during courses are part of the course assessment, too.